karmdesai/Dinosaur-Dilemma/README.md

 # Dinosaur-Dilemma
-🐉 A text-based role-playing game (RPG) coded in Java.

 Dinosaur-Dilemma is a text-based RPG based on one of Nintendo's Adventure Books.
 The plot follows a dinosaur named Yoshi who must defeat Bowser in order to save his friends and family.
 The game was assigned as coursework for the MYP Grade 10